This project is supported with funds from Health Research, Inc. and the New York State Department of Health

 What safety measures has Windsong Mobile Mammography put in place during the COVID-19 pandemic?

 Windsong’s Mobile Mammography is taking every measure to keep you safe for your appointment during the COVID-19 pandemic.
 We require all patients to wear a face mask at all times that covers their nose and mouth, perform temperature checks prior to entering the mobile unit and sanitize in between all appointments.
+In addition, appointments have been decreased to 50% capacity to ensure adequate social distancing.

 When should I get a Mammogram?